kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 # Bootstrapping the Kubernetes Control Plane

-In this lab you will bootstrap the Kubernetes control plane across three compute instances and configure it for high availability.
+In this lab you will bootstrap the Kubernetes control plane across three EC2 instances and configure it for high availability.
 You will also create an external load balancer that exposes the Kubernetes API Servers to remote clients.
 The following components will be installed on each node: Kubernetes API Server, Scheduler, and Controller Manager.

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
-Login to each controller instance using the `gcloud` command.
+The commands in this lab must be run on each master instance: `master-0`, `master-1`, and `master-2`.
+Login to each master instance using ssh.
 Example:

 ```
-gcloud compute ssh controller-0
+$ aws ec2 describe-instances --filters Name=vpc-id,Values=vpc-xxxxxxxxxxxxxxxxx \
+  --query 'Reservations[].Instances[].[Tags[?Key==`Name`].Value | [0],InstanceId,Placement.AvailabilityZone,PrivateIpAddress,PublicIpAddress,State.Name]' \
+  --output text | sort | grep master
+master-0        i-xxxxxxxxxxxxxxxxx     ap-northeast-1c 10.240.0.10     xx.xxx.xxx.xxx  running
+...

+$ ssh -i ~/.ssh/your_ssh_key ubuntu@xx.xxx.xxx.xxx
 ```

 ### Running commands in parallel with tmux

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
+[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple EC2 instances at the same time.
 See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

 ## Provision the Kubernetes Control Plane

 Create the Kubernetes configuration directory:

 ```
-sudo mkdir -p /etc/kubernetes/config
+master-x $ sudo mkdir -p /etc/kubernetes/config
 ```

 ### Download and Install the Kubernetes Controller Binaries

-Download the official Kubernetes release binaries:
+Download the official Kubernetes release binaries - `kube-apiserver`, `kube-controller-manager`, `kube-scheduler`, and `kubectl`:

 ```
-wget -q --show-progress --https-only --timestamping \
+master-x $ wget -q --show-progress --https-only --timestamping \
   "https://storage.googleapis.com/kubernetes-release/release/v1.15.3/bin/linux/amd64/kube-apiserver" \
   "https://storage.googleapis.com/kubernetes-release/release/v1.15.3/bin/linux/amd64/kube-controller-manager" \
   "https://storage.googleapis.com/kubernetes-release/release/v1.15.3/bin/linux/amd64/kube-scheduler" \